-While there is no singular definition of climate finance, the Standing Committee on Finance (SCF) under the United Nations Framework Convention on Climate Change (UNFCCC) describes it as finance that is aimed at:
+While there is no singular definition of climate finance, the Standing Committee on Finance (SCF) under the United Nations Framework Convention on Climate Change (UNFCCC) describes it as finance aimed at:

 International climate finance refers to transnational financing needed to enable mitigation and adaptation initiatives, particularly in countries with fewer resources.
 Estimates of the funds required to meet this growing need are great, reaching several trillion dollars annually.

-A key aim of the Paris Agreement, Article 2.1(c), is to make finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development – the so-called ‘shifting of the trillions’.
+A key aim of the Paris Agreement, Article 2.1(c), is to make finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development.

 As work to mobilize capital and finance accelerates and the world’s response to climate change grows more pressing, C2ES aims to: